What is Reinsurance?

 What Is It?

-831(b) Captive — a captive that may be taxed under Internal Revenue Code § 831(b), which provides that a captive qualifying to be taxed as a U.S. insurance company may pay tax on investment income only in any year that its written premium is at or below the threshold for the applicable tax year, which in 2017 was set at $2.2 million or less with the premium cap subject to inflation adjustments.
-Such captives are also known as "microcaptives."
+A captive that may be taxed, which provides that a captive qualifying to be taxed as a U.S. insurance company may pay tax on investment income only in any year that its written premium is at or below the threshold for the applicable tax year, which in 2017 was set at $2.2 million or less with the premium cap subject to inflation adjustments.
+Today, the cap is $2.65 million annually per structure.

 Forming your own captive insurance company to reap this financial benefit sounds like a no-brainer, but it’s vital that you keep in mind the following characteristics that must be met in order to conform to the definition of “insurance company:”